QAQYYC/QAQYYC.github.io/_pages/about.md

   and currently have a Codeforces Rating of [<span style="color: blue;">**1777**</span>](https://codeforces.com/profile/TheEndd).
 In addition, I have fully implemented the entire workflow for small-scale language models, **from pre-training to SFT**, enabling them to conduct conversations of a certain quality.
 Further details can be found in the Projection section of this paper.

-- 📐 **Theoretical derivation capability:** In the course of exploring efficient attention mechanisms, I conducted theoretical analyses and derivations related to **Performer**.
+- 📐 **Theoretical derivation capability:** In the course of exploring efficient attention mechanisms, I undertook theoretical analysis and derivation of certain lemmas and theorems within the **Performer** framework..
 To better align with my subsequent research directions, I also carried out theoretical derivations of several hashing methods, including **Spectral Hashing**, **Locality-Sensitive Hashing (LSH)**, and **Asymmetric Deep Supervised Hashing (ADSH)**.

 <br>